Here’s 5+ ways to celebrate Pride 2023 every day

 Sarah O’Connell explains why it is important to revisit the history of Pride: “Remembering Stonewall honours those no longer with us who risked their lives and freedom to fight for our rights.
 LGBT+ history isn’t taught in schools so it’s up to the community to keep that legacy alive.”

 The annual commemoration of the uprisings at the Stonewall Inn in New York City fifty-two years ago in response to repeated violent police raids of LGBT+ bars.
-It was a community-lead rebellion sparked on June 23rd, 1969 with 3 days of riots in which minority group trans women, such as Sylvia Rivera and Marsha P. Johnson, a latina and black woman, played central figures.
+It was a community-led rebellion sparked on June 23rd, 1969, with 3 days of riots in which minority group trans women, such as Sylvia Rivera and Marsha P. Johnson, a latina and black woman, played central figures.

 What occurred on Stonewall Day is remembered as a turning point for LGBTQIA acceptance around the world.
 Today, over half a century later, many say #itgetsbetter.
 However, with debate on bathroom access, trans youth in sport and trans healthcare as well as government-backed LGBT-free zones happening today, it’s clear that there is still a way to go.